arickert/thedigradio/_posts/2018-11-03-keeanga-yamahtta-taylor-on-the-life-of-howard-zinn.md

 [View Transcript](https://www.jacobinmag.com/2018/11/howard-zinns-life-on-the-frontlines)

 Historian Howard Zinn remains a model for left-wing intellectuals who want to not only convey ideas to a public beyond academia but also take action to transform the world that it is their profession to explain.
-Dan interviews Keeanga Yahmatta-Taylor, a leading intellectual of today's resurgent socialist left, on her foreword to a new edition of Zinn's autobiography, .
+Dan interviews Keeanga Yahmatta-Taylor, a leading intellectual of today's resurgent socialist left, on her foreword to a new edition of Zinn's autobiography, You Can’t Be Neutral on a Moving Train.

 Thanks to Verso Books.
-Check out their huge collection of left-wing titles at www.versobooks.com
+Check out their huge collection of left-wing titles at [www.versobooks.com](www.versobooks.com)

 Please support this podcast with your money at [patreon.com/thedig](http://www.patreon.com/TheDig)